Last Tweets of the Krell

 S(to public) this is so bad … I don’t know if there is anyone left out there to see this.
 I’m sorry for the damage we’ve done to our civilization; I know we could have protected it if we had followed these practices:

 - Many eyes.
 Don’t let one person work alone.
 All changes should be reviewed and approved by others.

 - Understand use cases.
-The temptation is to concentrate on what you, the engineer, does in building your service, but the important thing is what your customers will do when they use it.
+The temptation is to concentrate on what you, as an engineer, do in building your service, but the truly important thing is what your customers will do when they use it.

 - Engineers are judged by failure.
 Product designers are judged by how useful the product is when it is functioning.
 Engineers are judged by how gracefully the system degrades when it fails.